bigginlab/WaterDock_pymol/README.md

 M1 Apple Silicon Machines
 =========================

-This currently problematic because MDAnalysis does not support Apple Silicon yet.
+This is currently problematic because MDAnalysis does not support Apple Silicon yet.

 Mac with intel chips